4d/docs/website/translated_docs/es/API/DataclassAttributeClass.md

 The `.autoFilled` property <!-- REF DataClassAttributeClass.autoFilled.Summary -->contains True if the attribute value is automatically filled by 4D<!-- END REF -->.
 This property corresponds to the following 4D field properties:

-*   "Autoincrement", for numeric type fields
+*   "Autoincremento", para campos de tipo numérico
 *   "Auto UUID", for UUID (alpha type) fields.

 This property is not returned if `.kind` = "relatedEntity" or "relatedEntities".